jet-admin/jet-bridge/README.md

 **Jet Bridge**

 An open source application installed on your server's side and connected to your database.
-It automatically generates REST API based on your database structure. **Jet Admin** works with database throught this application.
+It automatically generates REST API based on your database structure. **Jet Interface** works with **Database** through **Jet Bridge**.

 **Jet Interface**